zoryzhang/Slides/ai2reason/ai2reason_240112.md

     - :speech_balloon: make use of the infinite expressive power of **natural language**
     - :thought_balloon: take LLMs as working (not satisfying) **creative engine**
 - GPT-4 system:
-    - working example
+    - A working (not that bad) example
-    - isn't doing that bad.
 ## B. **Readiness** cont'
-- Psychologists and philosophers have been studying reasoning for a while.
+- **Cognitive scientist** have been studying reasoning for a while
+    - Relatively complete charaterization of the analogical reasoning procedure
-- Programming logic community have been studying logic for a while.
+- **Formal method community / philosopher** have been studying logic for a while
-- Recent progress: TODO
+    - Expressive formal logic: dependent type theory

 ## C. **Mutual benefit**
-- Mutual benefit between areas
+- Mutual benefit between "**building**" and "**characterizing**"
-- :arrow_backward: Taking inspiration from theories on reasoning to AI facilitates the development of AGI.
+* :arrow_backward: Taking inspiration from theories on reasoning facilitates the development of AI.
-- :arrow_forward: At the same time, building computational model is a good way to **complement/connect** current normative/philosophical/explanatory theory and descriptive/psychological understandings.
-Thus this is a way to characterize what is plausible for such kind a system.
+* :arrow_forward: At the same time, building computational model is a good way to **complement/connect** current normative/philosophical/explanatory theory and descriptive/psychological understandings.
+(Thus this is a way to characterize what is plausible for such kind a system.)

 <aside>
 Connection: by providing implementation of descriptive theories, we can fill in practical gaps.
 By providing implementation of normative theories, we suggest feasible instantiation or alternatives.
 </aside>

 ## D. **Social impact**
-- :mortar_board: Educational **diagram** of reasoning for future generations.
+* :mortar_board: Educational **diagram** of reasoning for future generations.
-- :two_men_holding_hands: Promote interdisciplinary collaboration.
+* :two_men_holding_hands: Promote interdisciplinary collaboration.
 By promoting AI2Reason, we help foster an **environment** where researchers collaborate to advance AI technology more holistically.
-- :high_brightness: Positive future for humanity: **advance boundary** of intelligence, shape the future of humanity positively
+* :high_brightness: Positive future for humanity: **advancing boundary** of intelligence, shape the future of humanity positively

 <aside>
 - AI2Reason can be an educational diagram for future generations to practice their reasoning skills, as an act to improve humanity.